Liriosha/portable-lce/README.md

 > [!TIP]
 >
 > This table describes the current backend used for each game component on each platform.
 If a backend is `stub`, that means that the game uses a [stubbed implementation](https://en.wikipedia.org/wiki/Method_stub) and the feature is unsupported at the moment.
-In some cases (e.g. leaderboards and profile) it makes sense to use a stubbed implementation, since we don't have access to Xbox live on Linux.
-In other cases, it is used temporarily while work is done to properly implement the feature (such as world saving and loading).
+In some cases (e.g. leaderboards and profile) it makes sense to use a stubbed implementation, since we don't have access to console services like Xbox live on desktop operating systems.
+In other cases, it is used temporarily while work is done to properly implement the feature (such as storage for world/DLC saving and loading).

 These platforms are currently work-in-progress:
 - **macOS**: Largely mirrors the Linux implementation.
 Has not been upstreamed due to supposed rendering issues. `ui-backend=java` only.